Small Group 6 Day Northern Lights Winter Tour of the Complete Ring Road of Iceland

-You’ll spend your fourth day travelling the East Fjords, home to some of Iceland’s greatest diversity of wildlife.
+You’ll spend your fourth day traveling the East Fjords, home to some of Iceland’s most incredible diversity of wildlife.
 It is, after all, the only place in the country where you can catch a glimpse of wild reindeer.

-While traversing these mighty fjords, you’ll pass high mountain ridges with the great Vatnajökull glacier to the west.
-The many tranquil fishing villages on the way will give you an excellent opportunity to learn more about Iceland’s history, culture and sleepy way of life.
+While traversing these mighty fjords, you’ll pass high mountain ridges with the tremendous Vatnajokull glacier to the west.
+The many tranquil fishing villages on the way will give you an excellent opportunity to learn more about Iceland’s history, culture, and sleepy way of life.

-The road will lead you past Iceland’s largest forest, Hallormsstaðaskógur, a large recreational area with many footpaths and trails leading to diverse sites such as waterfalls, moors and coves.
-You will also travel along the banks of Lake Lagarfljót, where a wyrm-like monster is said to live.
+The road will lead you past Iceland’s largest forest, Hallormsstadaskogur, a large recreational area with many footpaths and trails leading to various sites such as waterfalls, moors, and coves.
+You will also travel along the banks of Lake Lagarfljot, where a wyrm-like monster is said to live.

-Day five will be spent exploring the staggeringly beautiful geothermal region around Lake Mývatn.
-This area has everything that makes Iceland so unique: gurgling mud pools, incredible lava formations and more geologically intriguing features.
+You'll spend day five exploring the staggeringly beautiful geothermal region around Lake Myvatn.
+This area has everything that makes Iceland so unique: gurgling mud pools, incredible lava formations, and more geologically intriguing features.

-You will visit the Námaskarð pass, a high-temperature geothermal area where you can actually see the earth boiling and smoking up close.
-The dark red and orange of the landscape here proves just how eclectic the Icelandic countryside can be.
+You will visit the Namaskard pass in the north, a high-temperature geothermal area where you can see the earth boiling and smoking up close.
+The dark red and orange of the landscape here proves just how diverse the Icelandic countryside can be.

-You'll journey to Dimmuborgir, a field of strangely shaped lava pillars and cliffs forming a labyrinth of unbelievable beauty.
-These oddly shaped formations are believed to be the home of many mythical creatures, such as trolls, elves and the Icelandic Yule Lads.
+You'll also journey to Dimmuborgir, a field of strangely shaped lava pillars and cliffs forming a labyrinth of unbelievable beauty.
+These oddly shaped formations are believed to be the home of many mythical creatures, such as trolls, elves, and the Icelandic Yule Lads.

 If the sky is clear of clouds, remember to look up for a chance to see the Northern Lights before you turn in for the night to your accommodation.

-On your last day of this journey around Iceland, you will make your way from the capital in the North, Akureyri to the capital of the South, Reykjavik, but not without a stop along the way!
+On your last day, you will make your way from the capital in the North, Akureyri, to Reykjavik, but not without a stop along the way!

-First, you'll head to the little village of Hauganes, located just a short drive from Akureyri.
-Although the settlement is small, there are plenty of adventures to be had here.
-You could opt to hop aboard a boat and set sail in search of Humpback Whales, Minke Whales, Harbour Porpoises or other gentle giants found in the ocean near the Arctic Circle.
+You'll head to the little village of Hauganes, located just a short drive from Akureyri.
+Although the settlement is small, it is a world center for whale watching, and you will have a ticket to set sail in search of Humpback Whales, Minke Whales, Harbour Porpoises, or other gentle giants found in the ocean near the Arctic Circle.

-How you choose to spend the rest of your time is up to you entirely; you could visit the city's museums and art galleries, go on a whale watching tour, try your hand at some shopping in town or experience Reykjavík's cafe culture.
+Once you return to Reykjavik, how you choose to spend the rest of your time is up to you entirely.
+You could visit the city's museums and art galleries, go on a whale watching tour, try your hand at some shopping in town, or experience Reykjavik's cafe culture.
 For your convenience, it is not recommended that you book your flight home on the same evening as bad weather and delays could affect your journey.

 Customers travelling on their own will receive a single room.
 Reservations for 2 people will be allocated a double room.
 For bookings of 3 or more, triple rooms will automatically be allocated.
 For example, a group of 8 will receive 2 triple rooms and 1 double.
 If these arrangements do not meet your requirements, please contact the provider.